jeromeabel/jeromeabel.github.io/src/content/work/neptune-beer-club/index.md

 img_preview_placeholder: ./preview-small.jpg
 img_social: ./social.jpg
 description: Find a bar in Brest, France
-abstract: "A 4-day challenge for the web agency Lumy.
+abstract: 'A 4-day challenge for the web agency Lumy.
 I developed a web application to find bars in Brest 🍺, France.
-The criteria are based, among other things, on deployment, filtering system, and originality."
+The criteria are based, among other things, on deployment, filtering system, and originality.'
 git: https://github.com/jeromeabel/neptunebeerclub
 live: https://jeromeabel.github.io/neptunebeerclub/
 stack: